 TP-Link AV1200 Gigabit Powerline Kit Review

-The second step consists of synthetic bandwidth testing to show the potential performance of a given wireless configuration.
+We use synthetic performance testing to show the potential performance of a given wireless configuration.
 For this test, we have chosen the LAN Speed Test utility.
 This free program can measure both transmission and reception performance, and do so in an easy to use and highly repeatable way.
 For clarity’s sake, we have averaged both the transmission and reception performance into one aggregate number.

-The last step is real-world testing.
-In this test, we have taken 10GB worth of small and large files and transferred them from one wireless connected computer to a second computer connected via wired Ethernet.
+For real-world testing, we have taken 10GB worth of small and large files and transferred them from one wireless connected computer to a second computer connected via wired Ethernet.
 This test was done via the MS RichCopy utility.
 For clarity’s sake, we have averaged both the transmission and reception performance into one aggregate number.

 If the device supports wired transmission, wired Ethernet to wired Ethernet real-world performance will also be included using the same 10GB of data used for the wireless test.